Wifi Connected but I Don’t Have Internet

 Internet Connection Issue

 Having difficulties connecting to the internet with your Wifi connected could result from service disruptions or broken cables and not your devices.
 Therefore, it’s crucial to check your router and modem to see whether the “connection light” is on without constant flickering.
 Otherwise, you should contact your Internet service provider immediately.
+If you are experiencing ongoing issues, looking into changing providers can be worthwhile.
+There are plenty of ways you can find internet providers in your local area, and using comparison sites is one of those.
+Doing your research can help you discover information on different aspects of a service provider, including speeds and reliability.

 Restart your Device